 Landauer's error was not caught until Charles Bennett (1973, [16]) discovered that the reversibly-recorded history of an irreversible computation could also be cleared in a logically reversible way, leaving only the input and the desired computational output in memory.
 This refuted Landauer's argument that each useful computational step must incur, in the long run, at least about $k{\rm B}T$ energy dissipation.
-With Bennett's trick, the amount of memory that would need to be irreversibly cleared between runs could be smaller, by an arbitrarily large factor, than the number of useful irreversible computation steps that are reversibly simulated during the course of the computation.
+With Bennett's trick, the amount of memory that would need to be irreversibly cleared between runs could be smaller, by an arbitrarily large factor, than the number of useful irreversible computation.